Taimuraz Tigiyev

 Taimuraz Tigiyev (born 15 January 1982 in Vladikavkaz) is a Russian-Kazakhstani wrestler from Moscow of Ossetian origin.
-He initially won a silver medal at the 2008 Summer Olympics.
+He initially won a silver medal at the 2008 Summer Olympics in the men's freestyle 96 kg event.
 In 2016, he was stripped of his Olympic medal after a retest of his doping sample tested positive for steroids.

-At the 2012 Summer Olympics, he lost in the second round to Abdusalam Gadisov of Russia.
+At the 2012 Summer Olympics in the men's freestyle 96 kg event, he lost in the second round to Abdusalam Gadisov of Russia.